 Wide Receiver vs. Cornerback Matchups: Wild Card Weekend

-We have our chart detailing each wide receiver versus cornerback matchups for the Wild Card Weekend, including target rates, cornerback yards per target and reception, catch rate allowed, yards and fantasy points per target allowed.
-We're using 2021 data, as well as our own knowledge of how good or bad the cornerbacks were from the first week.
+Below is a chart detailing each wide receiver versus cornerback matchup for the wild card weekend, including target rates, cornerback yards per target and reception, catch rate allowed, yards, and fantasy points per target allowed with data.
 The two most important columns are fantasy points per target and the last one (+/-), which indicates whether the matchup is an upgrade or downgrade for the receiver (N indicates a neutral matchup).
 The playoffs are here, so matchups are getting more difficult, but there are definitely matchups we can take advantage of.

 Wild Card Weekend Wide Receiver vs. Cornerback Matchups